sap-tutorials/How-Tos/tutorials/2016/09/iot-tessel-setup/iot-tessel-setup.md

 ---
 title: Internet of Things (IoT) Setup your environment for Tessel
 description: Setup and configure your environment to work with a Tessel device
-tags: [  tutorial>beginner, topic>internet-of-things, products>sap-hana, products>sap-hana-cloud-platform ]
+tags: [  tutorial>beginner, topic>internet-of-things, products>sap-hana, products>sap-hana-cloud-platform, tutorial>how-to ]
 ---
 ## Prerequisites
  - None